JustAShoeMaker/python-guide/docs/writing/structure.rst

 One peculiarity of Python that can surprise beginners is that strings are immutable.
-This means that when constructing a string from its parts, it is much more efficient to accumulate the parts in a list, which is mutable, and then glue ('join') the parts together when the full string is needed.
-One thing to notice, however, is that list comprehensions are better and faster than constructing a list in a loop with calls to ``append()``.
+This means that when constructing a string from its parts, appending each part to the string is inefficient because the entirety of the string is copied on each append.
+Instead, it is much more efficient to accumulate the parts in a list, which is mutable, and then glue (``join``) the parts together when the full string is needed.
+List comprehensions are usually the fastest and most idiomatic way to do this.

-One other option is using the map function, which can 'map' a function ('str') to an iterable ('range(20)').
-This results in a map object, which you can then ('join') together just like the other examples.
-The map function can be even faster than a list comprehension in some cases.

 **Bad**